teoks0199/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will display a success message.
-2. You will now see that the stalls are sorted by location in alphabetical order in the _Data Display_, as illustrated in the screenshot below.
+2. You will now see that the stalls are sorted by location in alphabetical order in the _Left Display_, as illustrated in the screenshot below.

 </div>